emoncms/emoncms/docs/emonhubmod.md

 In the meantime if you wish to carry out the node decoding within a remote emoncms installation rather than use the standard local emonhub based node decoding a couple of small modifications to emonhub can be made to achieve this:

-In emonhub.conf under listeners -> runtime_settings add the line
+In emonhub.conf under Interfaces -> runtime_settings add the line

     defaultdatacode = b

-In src/emonhub_dispatcher.py change [line 233](https://github.com/emonhub/emonhub/blob/development/src/emonhub_dispatcher.py#L233)
+In src/emonhub_reporter.py change [line 233](https://github.com/emonhub/emonhub/blob/development/src/emonhub_reporter.py#L233)

     post_url = self._settings['url']+'/input/bulk'+'.json?apikey='